tobi-nmx/docker-training/README.md

 2) apply your changes: `docker-compose up -d`

 #### configure Wordpress
 Now go to the URL (make sure it's https), accept the risk.
-TLS-certificate generation fails due to a 64 characters limit of LetsEncrypt.
-It works at home if your server is accessible from the internet on port 443.
-See for yourself:
+Certificate generation didn't work well.
+Why?
+Find our yourself:
 ```
 docker-compose logs traefik
 ```

+*Yes, TLS-certificate generation fails due to the 64 characters hostname limit of LetsEncrypt.
+There is nothing you can do about this (even if you setup a CNAME the play-with-docker ingress router won't find your site anymore).
+It works on a "normal" vserver or at home if your server is accessible from the internet on port 443.*

 #### have check out the Proxy's dashboard
 by clicking at the "9999" link